 Possible subtopics include but are not limited to:

-• Ethical implications of AI in bibliographic control, copyright, and legal deposit.
+• Ethical Implications of AI: In bibliographic control, copyright, and legal deposit

 Dates and location: